jwiegley/johnwiegley/drafts/drafts.md

 # Text

-The Seven Valleys invites us on a journey toward *nothingness*, that we might find the way of the soul.
-So it makes complete sense to me that a spiritual enterprise would ask us to leave ourselves at the door before we can proceed.
+The Seven Valleys invites us on a journey toward *nothingness*, to find the way of the soul.
+It makes complete sense to me, then, that a spiritual enterprise would ask us to leave ourselves at the door before we can proceed.

 # Text